-- 1 tsp Clear vanilla (regular vanilla is fine but your icing won't be as white)
+- 1 teaspoon Clear vanilla regular vanilla is fine but your icing won't be as white

 - Preheat the oven to 350 degrees.

-- Prepare baking sheets by lining with parchment paper or lightly spraying with non-stick cooking spray.
+- Prepare baking sheets by lining them with parchment paper or lightly spraying them with non-stick cooking spray.

 - In a mixing bowl, cream the shortening and sugar.